Potting Soil 101: The Essentials for Healthy Plant Growth

 What is the Difference Between Garden Soil and Potting Soil?

 Potting soils, on the other hand, are specifically designed for container gardening.
-It’s usually made of ingredients like peat moss, coir fiber, perlite, pumice, vermiculite, compost, and/or aged bark.
+It’s usually made of ingredients like peat moss, coconut coir fiber, perlite, pumice, vermiculite, compost, and/or aged bark.
 Potting soil is light and airy which helps with drainage and air circulation.
 It’s perfect for houseplants, container gardens, and starting seeds because it provides a balanced environment with consistent moisture and nutrients.
 Unlike garden soil, soil for potting containers doesn’t easily compact, which makes it ideal for pots and planters.

 Why Potting Soil Matters